capactio/capact/docs/tutorial/jira-installation/README.md

-# Jira installation
+# Mattermost installation

-This tutorial shows the basic concepts of Capact on the Jira installation example.
+This tutorial shows the basic concepts of Capact on the Mattermost installation example.

 ###  Table of Contents